jxcore/jxcore/doc/native/Embedding_API_Details.md

 ##### bool JX_IsV8()
 Returns true if the underlying engine is V8

+##### bool JX_IsChakra()
+Returns true if the underlying engine is Chakra

 ##### int JX_GetThreadId()
 Returns threadId for the actual instance
  - -1 : there is no active instance for the current thread
  - 0 to 63 threadIds.
 (JS side: process.threadId + 1)

 ##### void JX_StopEngine()
 Stops the actual JXcore engine (under the thread).
 Call this only for the sub engines.
 In other words, when you destroy the first engine instance, you can not create the additional instances.

 ##### long JX_StoreValue(JXValue *value)
 Store JXValue and return a corresponding identifier for a future reference.
 This feature is especially designed for JNI like interfaces where carrying JXValue type around may not be the best option.
 You can simply deliver the id (long) and using other methods, you can get the contents async.

 ##### JXValueType JX_GetStoredValueType(const int threadId, const long id)